onevcat/FengNiao/README.md

 > fengniao --project . --exclude Carthage Pods
 ```

-This will search in current folder, as well as skip the `Carthage` and `Pods` folder.
+This will search in current folder, but skip the `Carthage` and `Pods` folder, in which there might be some third party resources you do not want to touch.

 ### Use with Xcode build phase